-The Doula Guild was born out of a desire to bring kind, professional assistance to expecting women as well as physical and emotional support during labor and childbirth.
+We are a guild of doulas that desires to bring kind, professional assistance to expecting women as well as physical and emotional support during labor and childbirth.
 When we join together, we form a guild with everyone working together to support and care for you and baby.
-What does this look like?

 When Sarah Burzio was young, she had a deep curiosity for the miracle of life, pregnancy, and childbirth.
-Dreams of becoming a midwife and working in a birth room elated her.
 Upon graduating high school, she went to school in Chicago and received her Bachelor’s degree in Ministry to Women.
 Mentoring and counseling women became a passion of hers.

 When she became pregnant with her first baby, she first heard the term doula.
 She was immediately intrigued, and within seconds of hearing what a doula does for women, she knew she had found what she wanted to do for the rest of her life.

-Worlds collided and her passions of working with women and supporting them through pregnancy and childbirth became a reality when she took her first doula training in 2017.
+Worlds collided and her passions of working with women and supporting them through pregnancy and childbirth became a reality when she took her first doula training.
 From there, attending births and helping women navigate pregnancy and labor has been the way of life.
-Sarah is married to an amazing man named Ashton, and they have two adorable children, Avonlea and Shepherd.